DEFRA/digital-waste-tracking-perf-test/README.md

 The CDP Platform runs test suites as ECS tasks, automatically provisioning infrastructure as required.
 Results are published to the CDP Portal.

+**⚠️ Important CDP Platform Limitation**: The CDP Platform has a **maximum runtime limit of 2 hours**.
+Test processes will be automatically killed if they exceed this limit.
+The current test pack duration is approximately 2 hours 22 minutes, so individual test runs should be executed rather than running the complete test suite in a single execution.

+**Soak Testing Limitation**: Due to the 2-hour runtime limit, soak testing (long-duration tests to identify memory leaks, resource exhaustion, or performance degradation over time) cannot be performed in the CDP CI environment.
+Soak testing would need to be conducted in local environments or alternative platforms that support longer test durations.

 ## Local Testing with LocalStack

 ### Build a new Docker image